aritchie/jobs/readme.md

 Any Other Platform|Must Support .NET Standard 2.0

 ## FEATURES
-* Cross Platform Job Framework
+* Cross Platform Background Jobs Framework
 * Run adhoc jobs in the background (mainly for use on iOS)
 * Define jobs with runtime parameters to run at regular intervals
 * Place criteria as to when jobs can run responsibly